1 794 specimens of herbarium leaves, fruits,

 Cretaceous and Cenozoic Lamnoid Sharks” (Moscow, 1980), as well as several

 articles in which the author defines several new species and genera.
-The typical
+The type

 material (holotypes) representing new taxa significantly increases the collection’s